Kinds-of-Intelligence-CFI/animal-ai/docs/configGuide/Arena-Environment-Guide.md

 - `rotations`: a list of `float` in the range `[0,360]`, if the list is empty the rotation is sampled randomly.
 Default is 0 degrees.
 - `colors`: a list of `RGB` values (integers in the range `[0,255]`), if the list is empty the color is sampled randomly.
 Note that not all objects can have their colour changed and for those (e.g. transparent objects) this value will be ignored.

-**N.B.** Any of these parameters can be omitted in the configuration files per object, in which case the omitted fields are automatically randomized.
+**N.B:** Any of these parameters can be omitted in the configuration files per object, in which case the omitted fields are automatically randomized.
 However, we advise that you specify these parameters as this will allow you to have a more controlled environment in your arena(s).
 Any Vector3 that contains a -1 for any of its dimensions will spawn that dimension randomly `(e.g. x: -1, y: 10, z: 2 --> will spawn the object randomly along the x axis)`.
-Finally, some objects have specific parameters applicable only to them, which are described in the [unique/special objects](#uniquespecial-object-parameters).
+Finally, some objects have specific parameters applicable only to them, which are described in the [Unique/Special Objects](#uniquespecial-object-parameters).

-**All value ranges for the above fields can be found in [object definitions](definitionsOfObjects.md)**.
+**All value ranges for the above fields can be found in [Arena Object Definitions](definitionsOfObjects.md)**.
 If you go above or below the range for size it will automatically be set to the max or min respectively.
 If you try to spawn outside the arena (or overlapping with another object) then that object will not be spawned.
 Objects are placed in the order defined such that the second overlapping object is the one that does not spawn.

 ## Unique/Special Object Parameters

 Some objects have unique/special parameters that only apply to them or a select few objects - they can be written in the configuration in exactly the same way as the 'standard' parameters, but will only be applied if assigned to a valid object:

 ### Agent-Specific Parameters

 - **Skins**:
   List of animal skins for the agent model.
   - **Applies to:** Agent